qiskit-community/awesome-qiskit/README.md

 * [qiskit-optimization](https://github.com/Qiskit/qiskit-optimization) - Qiskit optimization is an open-source framework that covers the whole range from high-level modeling of optimization problems, with automatic conversion of problems to different required representations, to a suite of easy-to-use quantum optimization algorithms that are ready to run on classical simulators, as well as on real quantum devices via qiskit.

-* [qiskit-metal](https://github.com/Qiskit/qiskit-metal) - Qiskit metal is an open-source framework for engineers and scientists to design superconducting quantum devices with ease.

 * [qiskit-machine-learning](https://github.com/Qiskit/qiskit-machine-learning) - The machine learning package contains sample datasets and quantum ml algorithms.

 * [qiskit-nature](https://github.com/Qiskit/qiskit-nature) - Qiskit nature allows researchers and developers in different areas of natural sciences (including physics, chemistry, material science and biology) to model and solve domain-specific problems using quantum simulations.